 Rule 803 was originally designed to serve as our federally delegated Prevention of Significant Deterioration (PSD) rule for attainment pollutants.
 However, on March 3, 2003, EPA revoked their delegation to the District to administer the federal PSD program.
-Since then, the District pursued the ability to implement federal PSD requirements and on January 20, 2011 we adopted Rule 810 (Federal Prevention of Significant Deterioration) which incorporated federal PSD regulations by reference.
-Rule 810 only applies to very large projects (over 100 tons per year for new stationary sources).
+Since then, the District pursued the ability to implement federal PSD requirements, and on January 20, 2011, we adopted Rule 810 (Federal Prevention of Significant Deterioration) which incorporated federal PSD regulations by reference.
+Rule 810 only applies to very large projects (e.g. over 100 tons per year for new stationary sources and major modifications of existing major sources).
 Rule 803 still remains an active NSR rule that applies to stationary sources in the District.
 Per SB 288, we are required to maintain the requirements of Rule 803.